dmbarbour/wikilon/docs/AwelonLang.md

 ### Termination Analysis

 Valid programs in Awelon should always terminate.
-Of course, even with guarantee of termination it's trivial to express computations that would not terminate before the heat death of the universe.
+Of course, even with guarantee of termination it's trivial to express computations with large inputs and high algorithmic complexity that would not terminate before the heat death of the universe.
 Quotas remain necessary in practice.
-But a guarantee of termination does make it a lot easier to reason about correctness of program behavior and composition.
+But a guarantee of totality does make it a lot easier to reason about correctness of program behavior and composition.

 I haven't yet thoroughly explored options for static termination analysis.
 But I do recommend termination analysis be performed by default, with explicit annotations to assume termination as needed.
+At the very least, we should track which functions are obviously 'total', and use totality as a constraint on input types or values.

 ### Structural Equivalence